Tottenham investigation into Rudiger alleged racist abuse ‘inconclusive’ so far

 The Football Association released a statement saying it was working with match officials, the clubs and the relevant authorities to establish the facts and take the appropriate steps.

+“The players are the most important people in the game and their rights and their working conditions are central to the role of the PFA: that’s our purpose,” Purkiss told the paper.

+“So I think it’s time to see concrete action, and that means the PFA leading the players and empowering the captains to walk their teams off the pitch if they feel it is necessary.”

-Tottenham manager Jose Mourinho, meanwhile, said that there was a wider issue of racism in British society that had to be addressed.
+Tottenham head coach Jose Mourinho, meanwhile, said that there was a wider issue of racism in British society that had to be addressed.

 “We need to eradicate any form of discrimination and in this case we are talking about racism.
 Football and society needs help.”